mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

     deriving anyclass (FromJSON, ToJSON)

 In addition to the Schema, we define the Observable State.
-It corresponds to the information that we want to get from the client side.
-In this case, we want to provide, for each user, the list of escrows waiting to be resolved by this user.
-Thus, the frontend can display the list of escrows with their information.
+It corresponds to information that we want to make available to the client side through the PAB's status endpoint.
+In this case we want to provide the list of escrows waiting to be resolved by the connected user.
+This way, the frontend can display the information in the UI and provide the option to resolve them.
-For each escrow we include the utxo reference, the Escrow Info (containing the sender's address and the asset class and amount to be paid for resolving), and the asset class and amount paid by the sender.
+For each escrow we include the UTxO reference, the Escrow Info (see :ref:`section 2.1 <business_business>`), and the asset class and amount paid by the sender:

 .. code:: Haskell